hgrf/P13pt/README.md

     unalias spectrumfitter

+## Testing

+In the development environment, it makes sense to install testing tools:

+    conda install pytest
+    pip install pytest-cov

+Tests can then be run using:

+    pytest tests --cov=./

+Which saves the coverage report in .coverage

 ## Building the doc

 The documentation is work in progress, but in principle you can build it by cd'ing